 Gross said that while we can measure the effects of the atmosphere and ocean on Earth's rotation, the effects of earthquakes, at least up until now, have been too small to measure.
 The computed change in the length of day caused by earthquakes is much smaller than the accuracy with which scientists can currently measure changes in the length of the day.
 However, since the position of the figure axis can be measured to an accuracy of about 5 centimeters (2 inches), the estimated 17-centimeter shift in the figure axis from the Japan quake may actually be large enough to observe if scientists can adequately remove the larger effects of the atmosphere and ocean from the Earth rotation measurements.
 He and other scientists will be investigating this as more data become available.

 Impact on Our Daily Lives?

 Gross said the changes in Earth's rotation and figure axis caused by earthquakes should not have any impacts on our daily lives.
 "These changes in Earth's rotation are perfectly natural and happen all the time," he said.
 "People shouldn't worry about them."

-|Rock Gallery: Photos of igneous, sedimentary and metamorphic rocks.
+|Rocks: Galleries of igneous, sedimentary and metamorphic rock photos with descriptions.